8 Countries Near Turkey and the reasons you must visit

 Flying to Turkey is a great way to explore the country and its many cultural attractions.
 With two major airports, IST and Sabiha Gökçen International Airport (SAW), travelers have plenty of options for getting there.

-IST is the new Istanbul airport that was completed during the pandemic.
+IST is the new airport that was completed during the pandemic.
 It is massive and has some modern amenities, such as water filling stations and HavaIST transportation services.
 Despite its size, however, it isn’t near anything so you will need to take a bus or taxi in order to get to your hotel.
 Fortunately, there are several options available for getting around IST quickly and efficiently.

 HavaIST is a great and inexpensive option for getting from the airport to your destination.
 You can check out the prices and details on their website before you arrive.
-Additionally, if you want to take a taxi there is a que outside that you can get in.
+Additionally, if you want to take a taxi there is a queue outside that you can get in.
 The line usually moves pretty quickly so it won’t be long before you are on your way.

 The havabus is also available for the SAW airport and is the most economical option for getting to SAW from the European side.
-If you’re close to the M4 pink metro line, that is the easiest, cheapest and quickest option.
+If you’re close to the M4 pink metro line, that is the easiest, cheapest, and quickest option.

 Those traveling from Europe will likely have to make a stop at IST first, as that’s where all international flights land.
 However, if you are flying domestically after you get here, then it will be much easier to fly out of SAW than IST.